Sydney Newman: Other work and departure

 Newman also had success with more traditional BBC fare such as the costume drama The Forsyte Saga in 1967, a Donald Wilson project on which Newman had not initially been keen.
-However, it became one of the most acclaimed and popular productions of his era, watched by 100 million people in 26 countries.
-After also initiating other popular series such as Adam Adamant Lives!, at the end of 1967 Newman's five-year contract with the BBC came to an end, and he did not remain with the Corporation.
-Instead, he returned to the film industry, taking a job as a producer with Associated British Picture Corporation.
-"I want to get away from my executive's chair and become a creative worker again," he told The Sun newspaper of his decision.

-However, the British film industry was entering a period of decline, and none of Newman's projects ever went into production.
-ABPC was taken over by EMI, and at the end of June 1969, Newman was dismissed from the company, later describing his eighteen months there as "a futile waste."
-Despite being offered an executive producership by the BBC, keen to regain his services on the very day he left ABPC, Newman decided to return to Canada.
-He left the UK on January 3, 1970, leading The Sunday Times to comment that "British television will never be the same again."
+It became one of the most acclaimed and popular productions of his era, watched by 100 million people in 26 countries.
+After also initiating other popular series such as Adam Adamant Lives!, at the end of 1967 Newman's five-year contract with the BBC came to an end, and he did not remain with the corporation.
+Newman returned to the film industry, taking a job as a producer with Associated British Picture Corporation.
+"I want to get away from my executive's chair and become a creative worker again", he told The Sun newspaper of his decision.
+The British film industry was entering a period of decline and none of Newman's projects went into production.
+ABPC was taken over by EMI and at the end of June 1969, Newman was dismissed from the company, later describing his eighteen months there as "a futile waste".
+Despite being offered an executive producership by the BBC, keen to regain his services on the day he left ABPC, Newman decided to return to Canada.
+He left the UK on January 3, 1970, leading The Sunday Times to comment that "British television will never be the same again".

 Return to Canada

 Chairman of the NFB

 His first post upon returning to his home country was an advisory position with the Canadian Radio and Television Commission (CRTC) in Ottawa, where he battled Canada's private broadcasters, especially CTV, over new Canadian content regulations.
 This lasted for only a few months, before in August 1970 he became the new Government Film Commissioner, the Chairman of the National Film Board of Canada, returning to the same institution for which he had worked in the 1940s.
-In this role, he experienced considerable problems in Quebec resulting from the fact that he did not speak French, at a time when the NFB's French Program branch was attracting young Quebec nationalist filmmakers.
+In this role he experienced considerable problems in Quebec resulting from the fact that he did not speak French, at a time when the NFB's French Program branch was attracting young Quebec nationalist filmmakers.
 Some staff members also felt that he had been away from the NFB for too long, while the filmmaker Denys Arcand felt that Newman did not understand Quebec culture.